OAI/OpenAPI-Specification/GOVERNANCE.md

 ## 3. Removal of membership from the TSC

-In dire situations, it may be necessary to remove a TSC member, such as behavior that violates the code of conduct (whether non-participation merits removal is a decision left to the TSC voting members).
-75% vote (confidential, electronic) of the other TSC. members is required to remove a member.
+In dire situations, it may be necessary to remove a TSC member, such as behavior that violates the code of conduct (NB: whether non-participation merits removal is a decision left to the TSC voting members).
+75% vote (confidential, electronic) of the other TSC members is required to remove a member.
 Otherwise, TSC members are removed when they renounce their position by informing the Liaison of their effective resignation date.

 ## 4. Criteria for decisions